gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Add input source sets to binaries.
 - Move source sets from `cpp.sourceSets` container to `source` container.
+- Add a convention for C and C++ source directories.
+- Add compile dependencies to each source set.
+- Add link dependencies to each source set, use these to infer the link dependencies of the binary.
-- Linker to use for GCC toolchain, when no C++ is present
+- Should probably not use `g++` to link when there is no C++ source included in a binary.
 - Must use the C compiler and C++ compiler from the same toolchain for a given binary.
 - Need separate compiler options for C and C++.
 - Need shared compiler options for C and C++.
-- Add compile dependencies for each source set.
+- Need to manually define C++ and C source sets.
+- Need to compose assembler/C/C++ source sets.
+- Allow the C compiler executable for a toolchain to be specified.

 ## Test cases